crindt/todotxt-clock-addon/README.md

 # Installation

-Put the `card` perl script into your `.todo.actions.d` directory and make it executable.
+Put the `clock` perl script into your `.todo.actions.d` directory and make it executable.

 # Usage